redhat-developer/vscode-extension-tester/CONTRIBUTING.md

 ### Test It

 **When you make a change, make sure the tests are passing**.
-In the ```test/test-project``` directory there is a dummy vscode extension we use to test the framework itself.
+In the ```test/test-project``` directory there is a dummy VS Code extension we use to test the framework itself.

 First we need to install the dependencies of this project.
 For that, you can use the following script